Hummingbird-RegTech/enum-type/README.md

 ## Usage

-enum-type allows you to define simple enums, enums with custom attributes and enums with typesafe custom attributes.
+enum-type allows you to define simple enums, enums with custom attributes and enums with type safe custom attributes.

 ### Simple Enum